Peridax/edpuzzleplus/README.md

 The first and most straight forward option is to install Edpuzzle+ on the chrome web store.
 This way, all updates made to Edpuzzle+ are automatically updated on your extension, and all you have to do is click one button.

 1. Make sure you have google chrome installed
 2. Click [here](https://chrome.google.com/webstore/detail/edpuzzle%2B/gkkdeienfnphnhkhineemgfapbjeakob) to go directly to the extension link on the chrome web store, or head to http://chrome.google.com/webstore and in the search bar, type "Edpuzzle+".
-Do not trust any other extension that claims to be "Edpuzzle+" if it is not made by Evandro902.
+Do not trust any other extension that claims to be "Edpuzzle+" if it is not made by Peridax.
 3. Click the "Add to chrome" button, and that's it!

 ### Installing it locally